Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 # DTU-4.semseter-CDIO-gr.3
-A program that allows you to play soliatre, you give it a pictute or number representation of the board and it gives you a move
+A program that allows you to play soliatre, you give it a pictute or number representation of the board and it gives you a move.
+The project is build so that it could be run over a network, if the computer you pocess is not strong enough to compute the images.

 # User guide
 - Plug in a USB camera into your PC